malaikannan/malaikannan.github.io/_posts/2017-01-22-Natural Language Processing using Vectoriziation.md

 ## Word2vec -- Word to Vector

 Word2Vec is one of the influential papers in Natural Language Processing.
 It has nearly 3000 citations.
-Word2Vec improves on earlier Prof Yoshua Bengios work on Neural Language Models.
+Word2Vec improves on Prof Yoshua Bengio's earlier work on Neural Language Models.
 Word2Vec was created by google, with main author being Tomas Mikolov.
 You can read the original paper [here](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf).

 Word2vec is an answer to all the disadvantages listed in the previous section.